tomalaforge/angular-challenges/docs/src/content/docs/challenges/typescript/47-enums-vs-union-types.md

 Enums have some more pitfalls as well:

 - Non-const enums do not fit the concept of "a typed superset of JavaScript."
 They violate the concept by emitting global JavaScript objects that live in runtime with a syntax that is not compatible with JavaScript (JavaScript uses dynamic typing rather than static typing; enums are a form of static typing).
 Since JavaScript has no compilation step, there is little or no value in having static typing.
 - Const enums, in contrast, cannot be transpiled with Babel.
-But there are workarounds for this issue, e. g., using the `babel-plugin-const-enum` plugin.
+But there are workarounds for this issue, e.g., using the `babel-plugin-const-enum` plugin.
 The TypeScript documentation about [const enums](https://www.typescriptlang.org/docs/handbook/enums.html#const-enums) says "_Do not use const enums at all_".
 - To use enums, you have to import them.
 If you want to use enum values in a template, you'll need to declare a variable in your component too.
 - Numeric enums are not type safe ...